accesscode-2-1/ice-cream-sandwich/unit-0/week-4.md

 **Sufei**

-* Last week's medium post:
+* Last week's medium post: [Occam's Razor](https://medium.com/@sufeizhao/occam-s-razor-5b1a3f7dcd98)
-* Last week’s goal:
+* Last week’s goal: Finish tip calculator
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I finally finished tip calculator.
+Learned about ArrayLists which are really helpful.
+Also very proud of my group for our signboard.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I'm really bad at going back to completed code and figuring out ways to improve it.
+Once I'm done I check it off the list and often don't touch it again.
+But now that we're starting to get TA feedback on our homeworks I need to get into the habit of revisting old codes.
-* What is your goal for next week?:
+* What is your goal for next week?: Complete old in class assignments that we didn't have time to complete.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): when there are multiple classes in a project, deciding which class to put which method.

 ### Think piece discussion (team leader has prepared answers and guides discussion)